The Devil’s Deal

 “I’m not stopping you.”

-“Look,” The Devil’s voice was still surprisingly honeylike despite the impatience I could sense in his tone.
+“Look,” the Devil’s voice was still surprisingly honeylike despite the impatience I could sense in his tone.
 I was still leaning forward, hanging onto his next words.
 What were his terms?
 “If you want this, I’ll settle for your soul.
-Normally, I bid higher for dreams that mortals want this badly, but you seem to be driving an indecisive bargain.”
+Normally, I bid higher for dreams that mortals want as badly as you want yours, but…” he studied me carefully.
+His eyes lingered on mine for a moment before sliding up and down so slowly I almost felt as though I should cover myself with my hands.
+“You seem to be driving an indecisive bargain.”

 I thought I knew better than to make a deal with the Devil.
-But it had been seven years since anything exciting had last happened to me and God-knows-how-long since I had dreams promised like this to me.
-I couldn’t even remember the last time I had felt like they could have the strangest inkling of coming through.
+But it had been seven years since anything exciting had last happened to me and God-knows-how-long since I had dreams like this promised to me.
+I couldn’t even remember the last time I had felt like I could finally leave this forge for my own.

 “Fine.
 You have a deal.”